-You must have a TFTP server open and disabled the Windows firewall for this following procedure to work.
+You must have a TFTP server open.

-- Open the web user interface for the ES7510 and open the Backup and Restore page under Basic Settings. - 2.
-Select TFTP Server for the Backup Configuration, enter the IP address of the TFTP server, enter a Backup File Name, and click the Backup button.
+1. Open the web user interface for the ES9528 and open the Backup and Restore page under Basic Settings.

+2. Select TFTP Server for the Backup Configuration, enter the IP address of the TFTP server, enter a Backup File Name, and click the Backup button.